FacsimiLab/facsimilab-platform/README.md

 # SinguLab Docker Images

-## Building the image
+You can select from our current recommended image `pranavmishra90/singulab-vscoder-cpu:latest`.
+It contains a `conda` (`micromamba`) based python environment which follows our fully functional bare metal (non-Docker) environment ([scRNAseq.env environment packages](./library/scRNAseq.yml)).

-You can select from our current recommended image `pranavmishra90/singulab-vscoder` or the original, more bloated, "full featured" image `pranavmishra90/singulab-original`.
+We are also working on a CUDA enabled docker image which allows for GPU accelerated analysis `pranavmishra90/singulab-vscoder-cpu:dev`

 ### SinguLab-VSCoder